fastify/avvio/README.md

 })
 ```

-If the callback returns a promise, the next onClose callback and the close callback won't run until the promise is either resolved or rejected.
+If the callback returns a promise, the next onClose callback and the close callback will not run until the promise is either resolved or rejected.

 `done` must be called only once.
 Returns the instance on which `onClose` is called, to support a chainable API.